How to Speed up MacBook Pro?

 Step 3.
 If you see any application that you don't need in the startup, select the application and click - button to remove it.

 If you are used to store media files like musics, movies, photos in your MacBook, an increasing amount of media files are eating up the laptop's memory before you even notice it.
-Moving your media files to cloud storage or external storage is a great way to free space and speed up your Mac system.
+Moving your media files to cloud storage or external storage is a great way to free space and speed up your Mac macOS Sierra.

 If you have purchased iCloud storage, move your photos to iCloud storage;